Checkout API reference

-Webhooks are the most robust and efficient way of keeping your backend in sync with Nets Easy.
-It is robust against various runtime failures (network failures and other temporary processing failures) and efficient since it avoids polling Nets Easy for state changes.
+Webhooks are the most robust and efficient way of keeping your backend in sync with Checkout.
+It is robust against various runtime failures (network failures and other temporary processing failures) and efficient since it avoids polling Checkout for state changes.

-We highly recommend that you use webhooks when integrating Nets Easy on your site.
+We highly recommend that you use webhooks when integrating Checkout on your site.
 See the complete Webhooks reference for more information about the events that can be subscribed to.

 The following public IP ranges are used for sending webhooks:

 <div>) in which the JS library generates an

 <iframe> element which embeds the checkout page.
 The library manages all communication between the frontend of your site and Checkout.
 Checkout.js should be loaded from the following URLs: